-On December 16, 2022, the Company entered into a Securities Purchase Agreement for a private placement ("Private Placement") with certain entities and members of management (collectively, "Purchasers").
+On December 16, 2022, the Company entered into a Securities Purchase Agreement for a private placement (Private Placement) with certain entities and members of management (collectively, Purchasers).
 Pursuant to the Securities Purchase Agreement, the Company agreed to sell to the Purchasers warrants to purchase up to an aggregate of 22,598,870 shares of the Company's common stock, at a purchase price of \$0.4425 per warrant.
-The closing of the Private Placement occurred on May 8, 2023 (the "Issue Date"), following the satisfaction of certain closing conditions, including the completion of enrollment in the randomized withdrawal period of Study C602, an ongoing open-label extension study of DCCR for the treatment of PWS.
+The closing of the Private Placement occurred on May 8, 2023 (the Issue Date), following the satisfaction of certain closing conditions, including the completion of enrollment in the randomized withdrawal period of Study C602, an ongoing open-label extension study of DCCR for the treatment of PWS.
+The Company received gross proceeds of \$10.0 million for the sale and issuance of warrants to purchase common stock.

 The warrants are separated into two tranches with 8,598,870 Tranche A Warrants and 14,000,000 Tranche B Warrants.
 The Tranche A warrants are exercisable for \$1.75 per share, with an aggregate exercise price of up to approximately \$15.0 million, and the Tranche B warrants are exercisable for \$2.50 per share, with an aggregate exercise price of up to \$35.0 million.
-The Tranche A warrants are immediately exercisable and must be exercised within 30 days of announcement of positive top-line data from the randomized withdrawal period of Study C602 and will expire if positive top-line data is not announced prior to the 3.5 year anniversary of the date of issuance.
-The Tranche B warrants are also immediately exercisable and expire upon the earlier of 3.5 years from the date of issuance or 30 days following receipt of U.S. Food and Drug Administration approval of DCCR for the treatment of PWS.
+The Tranche A warrants were immediately exercisable and were required to be exercised within 30 days of announcement of positive top-line data from the randomized withdrawal period of Study C602.
+The Tranche B warrants are also immediately exercisable and expire upon the earlier of 3.5 years from the date of issuance or 30 days following receipt of the U.S. Food and Drug Administration approval of DCCR for the treatment of PWS.
+On September 26, 2023, the Company announced positive top-line data and the Tranche A warrants were exercised for gross proceeds of \$15.0 million with 3,310,568 shares and 2,420,394 pre-funded exchange warrants being issued prior to the quarter end, and 526,741 shares and 2,341,167 pre-funded exchange warrants being issued after the quarter end.